immobiliare/backstage-plugin-ldap-auth/packages/ldap-auth-backend/README.md

 ### Add authentication backend

-> This assumes a basic usage: single process without custom auth function or user object customization and in-memory token storage
+This assumes a basic usage: single process without custom auth function or user object customization and in-memory token storage

+For more uses cases you can see the [example folders](https://github.com/immobiliare/backstage-plugin-ldap-auth/examples/)

+> `packages/backend/src/plugins/auth.ts`

 ```ts
 import { createRouter } from '@backstage/plugin-auth-backend';